ishan-marikar/authcompanion/README.md

 Next, log in with the account you just created using your email and password at this web form: http://localhost:3002/client/v1/login.

-AuthCompanion's web forms are easily customizable to match your application branding; there is no build step required when making style code changes - just reload the browser to see any of your changes. 👍

 ### 3. Examine the APIs

-## Lastly, check out the [Authentication API](#authentication-api) for information on how you can user JWTs to manage users.
+Lastly, check out the [Authentication API](#authentication-api) for information on how you can manage user authentication.

 ## Features